-Seattle Center Festál presents Indigenous People Festival in partnership with Seattle Indian Health Board.
+Seattle Center Festál presents Indigenous People Festival in partnership with Seattle Indian Health Board (SIHB).
 The festival provides a venue for Native people to celebrate their unique cultures through song, dance, performances, art, food, and the sharing of indigenous knowledge.

 This event is free and open to the public.